LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/stephen_grider/docker-production.md

 - When we host our application on AWS Environment with Elastic Beanstalk, there is a Load Balancer already created for us in the AWS Environment.
 - Load Balancer routes incoming requests to the Virtual Machine running docker.
 In the Docker container, our application is running inside the docker container.
 - As more traffic comes in and reaches the limit, AWS Elastic Beanstalk adds more Virtual Machines running docker to handle that traffic.

+### Single Container Deployment Issues

+- The app was simple - no outside dependencies
+- Image was built multiple times and built on our application
+- How do we connect to a database from a container?